FirebaseExtended/firebase-queue/README.md

 ## Wrap Up

-As you can see, Firebase Queue is a powerful tool that allows you to securely and robustly perform background work on your Firebase, from sanitization to data fanout and more.
+As you can see, Firebase Queue is a powerful tool that allows you to securely and robustly perform background work on your Firebase data, from sanitization to data fanout and more.
 We'd love to hear about how you're using Firebase-Queue in your project!
 Let us know on [Twitter](https://twitter.com/firebase), [Facebook](https://www.facebook.com/Firebase), or [G+](https://plus.google.com/115330003035930967645).
 If you have any questions, please direct them to our [Google Group](https://groups.google.com/forum/#!forum/firebase-talk) or [support@firebase.com](mailto:support@firebase.com).